Arize-ai/openinference/js/examples/openai/README.md

 Our example will export spans data simultaneously on `Console` and [arize-phoenix](https://github.com/Arize-ai/phoenix), however you can run your code anywhere and can use any exporter that OpenTelemetry supports.

+If running and exporting to phoenix.
+You will also be able to add feedback to your spans via the chat interface.

 ## Getting Started With Local Development

 Make sure you have `OPENAI_API_KEY` set as an environment variable.